Today I’m tackling the struggle of coming up with a college grocery list!

 Because with all the stress of college, you’ve gotta treat yourself at least every once in a while.

-Meal ideas, and budget plans.
+Meal ideas, and college budget plans.
 I’ve even listed out all of the ingredients needed for a successful grocery haul!

 I’ve got two FREE printables to help you with making your own college grocery list.

 Let’s get right to it!